 Two routes to the MEd degree are available: a thesis-based route and a course-based route.
-No new admissions to the thesis-based program are being accepted until July, 2000.
-Requirements for the course-based MEd degree normally include graduate coursework equivalent to ★27 plus a capping experience (3).
-There is no residence requirement for the coursebased master's.
+Requirements in the thesis-based route normally consist of \star 24 plus a thesis.
+Requirements for the course-based MEd degree normally include graduate coursework equivalent to \star 27 plus a capping experience (\star 3).
+There is no residence requirement for the course-based master's program, but a one-year residency is recommended.